amandk1991/Poem-Generator/README.md

 - **Content**: Poems with different themes such as nature, love, and introspection.

 ## Files
-- `poem_generator.ipynb`: Jupyter Notebook containing the code for generating poems.
+- `Poem-Generator.ipynb`: Jupyter Notebook containing the code for generating poems.
 - Model hosted on Hugging Face: [mehwish67/poem_Generator](https://huggingface.co/mehwish67/poem_Generator).

 ## How to Run